badoo/MVICore/documentation/features/reducerfeature.md

 The name `Effect` is used here in the more generic context.

+!!! note
-> _Note: Later there will be a distinction between `Wish`es and `Effect`s, but for now, they are one and the same in this simplest example._
+    Later there will be a distinction between `Wish`es and `Effect`s, but for now, they are one and the same in this simplest example.

 ## Important ##

 Invocations of the reducer must always happen on the same thread to ensure that new `Effect`s are always applied to the latest `State` and we are not losing modifications.

+!!! warning ""
-> _If two threads were to read State<sup>n</sup>, then apply some `Effect` over it, one would derive State<sup>n+1'</sup>, while the other would derive  State<sup>n+1''</sup> from it, and depending on the order of execution, one or the other would be lost.
-By enforcing the single-thread policy, all `Effect`s are always applied to the latest state._
+    If two threads were to read State<sup>n</sup>, then apply some `Effect` over it, one would derive State<sup>n+1'</sup>, while the other would derive  State<sup>n+1''</sup> from it, and depending on the order of execution, one or the other would be lost.
+By enforcing the single-thread policy, all `Effect`s are always applied to the latest state.

 ## Excercise #1
 ### Task